SamGallagher95/components-library/README.md

 ### Methods

 - addDomEvent(event, dataEventId, callback) - This method creates an event handler for your DOM event.
 Event is a string of the event type ("click", "mouseenter", ... ) see https://developer.mozilla.org/en-US/docs/Web/Events for all types.
+The callback is scoped using .apply(this) in the component class.
 Example below.

 Let say I want to alert "THIS IS AN ALERT" when a user clicks a button labeled Click Me.